sophiaj5/EDA-Project/README.md

 #### Exploratory Data Analysis

-1) Which countries have the highest and lowest tabacco use for 2020?
+1) Which countries have the highest and lowest tobacco use for 2020?
 2) Which countries have the highest and lowest life expectancy for 2020?
 3) Which country had the biggest difference in population size comparing 1800 to 2020?
 4) Which country had the lowest difference in population size comparing 1800 to 2020?
 5) Which country had the biggest change in life expectancy comparing 1800 to 2020?
 6) Which country had the smallest change in life expectancy comparing 1800 to 2020?

 To answer these questions, sorting and masking the merged_df.csv on the appropriate columns was done, and the values were interpreted and visualized.
-The key finding was that there is a weak relationship between the amount of tabacco usage and the decrease in life expectancy in the year 2020.
+The key finding was that there is a weak relationship between the amount of tobacco usage and the decrease in life expectancy in the year 2020.
 The two variables did not seem to be related as they had a low correlation value of 0.25.

 #### Conclusions and Recommendations

-In conclusion, there does not seem to be a correlation between a decrease in life expectancy and tabacco usage in the year 2020.
-Additionally, the country with the highest tabacco use for 2020 was Myanmar while the country with the lowest life expectancy was Lesotho.
-However, although there was not a high correlation between the two variables, we know that smoking is very harmful and dangerous and can cause long lasting effects, even if it does not directly lead to death.
+In conclusion, there does not seem to be a correlation between a decrease in life expectancy and tobacco usage in the year 2020.
+Additionally, the country with the highest tobacco use for 2020 was Myanmar while the country with the lowest life expectancy was Lesotho.
+However, although there was not a high correlation between the two variables, we know that smoking is very harmful and dangerous and can cause long-lasting effects, even if it does not directly lead to death.
 Smoking should be limited or completely disregarded.
-For future analysis, the project could be improved upon by adding in another dataset which includes the access to healthcare systems across the world as that plays a huge factor in overall life expectancy.
+For future analysis, the project could be improved upon by adding in another dataset which includes access to healthcare systems across the world as that plays a huge factor in overall life expectancy.
 That being said, this data does not take into account how a variety of countries have less access to a good healthcare system.
-Additionally, the data for tabacco usage in countries only considers adults while there could be a number of underage individuals using the substance, which could also be a further analysis for this project.
+Additionally, the data for tobacco usage in countries only considers adults while there could be a number of underage individuals using the substance, which could also be a further analysis for this project.